Mozarabic Rite: Current status

 The Hispano-Mozarabic Rite is still celebrated daily in the Capilla Mozárabe.
-Additionally, all the churches of Toledo annually celebrate this rite on the Mozarabic Feast of the Incarnation on 18 December, and on the feast day of St. Ildefonsus of Toledo on 23 January.
+Additionally, all the churches of Toledo annually celebrate this rite on the Mozarabic Feast of the Incarnation on 18 December, and on the feast day of Saint Ildefonsus of Toledo on 23 January.
 The two surviving Mozarabic parishes in the city now have about two hundred families in an association of those claiming historical observance of the rite.
-The rite is also used on certain days each year in the Capilla de Talavera in Salamanca and every Tuesday in a monastery of Poor Clare Sisters in Madrid.
+The rite is also used on certain days each year in the Capilla de Talavera in Salamanca, and every Tuesday at 19:00 in the Basílica de la Concepción de Nuestra Señora in Madrid.

 Outside of Spain, the rite has also been celebrated in the Vatican four times to date.
-In October 1963, Mass according to the rite was celebrated in St. Peter's Basilica during the Second Vatican Council in front of all the participants.
-Pope John Paul II performed the Hispanic liturgy in May 1992 (the Feast of the Ascension) on occasion of the promulgation of the revised missal and Lectionary and again in December 2000, during the end of the Great Jubilee.
-The Mozarabic Mass was once again said in St. Peter's in 2015 by Archbishop Braulio Rodríguez Plaza of Toledo.
+In October 1963, Mass according to the rite was celebrated in Saint Peter's Basilica during the Second Vatican Council in front of all participants.
+Pope John Paul II celebrated the Hispanic liturgy in May 1992 (the Feast of the Ascension) on occasion of the promulgation of the revised missal and Lectionary and again in December 2000, during the end of the Great Jubilee.
+The Mozarabic Mass was once again said in St. Peter's in 2015 by Archbishop of Toledo Braulio Rodríguez Plaza.